 To be so involved in this process, when I was standing on a very low rung on the Company ladder, helping in the shaping of the Company transformation over the next 5 years was exciting, huge fun and made me very committed to the Company for the next 10 years.
 I thought I understood why the Company started making the business decisions it did and made me feel more likely to roll up my sleeves and get the job done, even though I was less than a cog in the very large system.

-- It’s a very inexpensive exercise to create, all you need are magazines, newspapers, paper and glue!
+- A very inexpensive exercise to create - all you need are magazines, newspapers, paper and glue!
 The amount of space required depends on the number of your employees, in fact, you can easily do this exercise in your own office, creating a piece of art on a spare wall!!!

-- It’s a great way to get cross departments working together to understand the Companies shared vision.
-Splitting team up and getting them together in a small group gets people sharing ideas and allows them to understand the pressures each other face.
+- A great way to get cross departments working together to understand the Companies shared vision.
+Splitting teams up and getting them together in a small group gets people sharing ideas and allows them to understand the pressures each other face.

 - Employees feel huge amount of involvement and engagement with the Company as you asked for their opinions and ideas – we hardly ever do this, too busy trying to train or just get the job done, we forget that you have intelligent people in the group, why not just ask them.
 The hidden plus is that you gain the ongoing commitment and retention.

 Employee engagement and commitment is something that all Companies are trying to increase and perhaps they should embrace the idea of involving them in the vision of the Company over the next 5 years.